bonitasoft/bonita-doc/md/automating-builds.md

 If enabled, bar files are built for the latest version of each process in the repository and zip files are built and installed in maven repository for all REST API extensions.

 `migrate`
-If enabled, you can point the `repoPath` argument to a repository of an older version than the version of the running Bonita BPM Studio.
+If enabled, you can point the `repoPath` argument to a repository of an older version than the version of the running Bonita Studio.
 The processes in the older version repository will be automatically migrated to the current version.

 `environment`